marcus-wuertz/QA4/README.md

 -Staff will be able to order prescriptions, surgeries, procedures, or check the patient out depending on the situation <br />

 ## Feasibility Analysis
+The development of this electronic record system will be feasible, economically viable, and operationally compatible with the clinic's needs.
+The potential benefits of this system could be significant enough to get the clinic off the ground.
+With the long term goal of creating a workplace another veterinarian would want to come to, this system could significantly move the clinic toward that goal.
+The benefits of this system largely outweigh the costs it may impose.
+### Technical Feasibility
+This system could be designed using free modern software such as Visual Studio code to create the application, and a database such as mysql or postgresql relational database management systems.
+The database could also be created within Visual Studio.
+These technologies are widely used and relatively intuitive.
+They are also scalable and could be used to manage the influx of patients the clinic is experiencing.
+### Economic Feasibility
+The software needed to create this record system is, as stated, open source.
+Additionally, the costs of labor and other miscellaneouls costs are not very high.
+This system could potentially increase efficiency and reduce errors, as well as establishing a cohesiveness that the current software does not have.
+Thus, the benefits of this project far outweigh the minor costs it may impose.
+### Operational Feasibility
+Because this client is not agreeable to change, the application needs to be fairly intuitive.
+If the application can be easily used and interpreted by the staff, it will not face any tension with implementation.
+There is already a shared distaste for the current software because of it's complications, so an easily interpretable design would welcomed.
+Centralizing patient information will streamline activity in the clinic and create a more organized environment than the current state.

 Sales, inventory, schedules, contact information, labels, surgeries, vaccine records,